 Storage Tips: Should Unpeeled Ginger Be Refrigerated?

-Store unpeeled ginger in the fridge for up to 3 weeks or freeze for longer use.
+Store unpeeled ginger in the fridge for up to 3 weeks or puree and freeze for longer usage.

 Health Benefits and Medicinal Uses